auroramod/docs/docs/script-syntax.md

 # Lua Syntax

+Learn the syntax for Lua including basic examples and notes to help you.
 ## Callbacks

 Before we show any function examples for syntax examples, you must know what a lambda and a callback is.
 A lambda is a function that's made when passing the argument.
 When doing a notify, interval, or timeout event (as shown below later), a function callback that's specified is called.